-(10) During an impeachment of the Vice President he shall not preside over the Senate.
+(10) If the Vice President is impeached he shall not preside over the Senate until resolution.

 (11) Judgment in cases of impeachment shall not extend further than to removal from office, and disqualification to hold and enjoy any office of honor, trust, or profit or any elected office under this Federation; but the party convicted shall nevertheless be liable and subject to indictment, trial, judgment and punishment, according to law.

 (1) The Congress shall assemble at least once in every year and the terms of Senators and Representatives shall end at noon on the second Monday in January and the terms of their successors shall then begin unless they shall, by law, appoint a different day.

 (2) Each House shall be the judge of the elections, returns, and qualifications of its own members, and a majority of each shall constitute a quorum to do business; but a smaller number may adjourn from day to day, and may be authorized to compel the attendance of absent members, in such manner and under such penalties as each House may provide.

 (3) Each House may determine the rules of its proceedings (which shall be available for public inspection and shall only be introduced or changed at either the beginning or end of their session), punish its members for disorderly behavior, and with the concurrence of two-thirds of the whole number, expel a member.

 (4) All proceedings of the Congress, its committees, formal conferences and discussions of its Members, or other forums where public business is discussed (except where state secrets, sensitive defense issues, political party meetings, or individual personal information is discussed) shall be open to the public and the press.